- CUAG Downtown

 Steve Giasson as Others / Steve Giasson comme les autres

-"Steve Giasson as Marina Abramovic with Golden Mask," 2021, digital photograph, collection of the artist.
+"Steve Giasson as Marina Abramović with Golden Mask (2009)," 2021, digital photograph by Martin Vinette, retouched by Daniel Roy, collection of the artist.

 Steve Giasson’s conceptual work builds on pre-existing artworks, appropriating them in order to undermine his position as “author.”